Point of purchase (POP) display costs are determined by 3 Factors: Material, Size AND Quantity

 For a year or longer!

 As you can imagine, for a display to last that long, it will need to be created out of materials that can take that kind of use.
-Usually they are made from plastics, acrylics and even metals.
+Usually they are made from plastics, acrylics and metal POP displays.

-Permanent displays are meant to last up to 3 years and are built well and usually have a prominent position within the store.
+Permanent displays are meant to last from 3 - 5 years and are built well and usually have a prominent position within the store.

 POP Displays Can Produce a Good ROI

-Up to 82% of purchase descions are made in store.
+Up to 82% of purchase decisions are made in store.

 Most shoppers go to the store with a need for products but their decisions can be persuaded in store by effective POP displays.
-Producing POP is a powerful way to increase your sales in store.
+Producing POP is a powerful way to increase your sales.

 Did you know that 62% of shoppers buy an item on impulse AND 16% of those purchases are persuaded by displays?

-Adding Point of Purchase displays to your marketing efforts may be just what you needed to spike sales.
+Adding Point of Purchase displays to your marketing efforts may be just what you need to spike sales.

 Get your products off the shelf and in front of your customer.
 Show them why your product is better and they are likely to add your product to their cart!